cavalab/srbench/docs/competition.md

 ## Judging

 Exact ranking criteria will be released soon.
+Roughly, judging will be done in three stages:

+**Stage 1**: Submitted methods will be benchmarked on datasets from [PMLB](http://github.com/EpistasisLab/pmlb) as a filter for the subsequent stages.
+Methods will be required to perform at least as well as penalized linear regression across this benchmark in terms of test set R2.

+**Stage 2: Synthetic**: Stage 2 will consist of comparisons on synthetic benchmarks.
+Metrics for evaluation will include *model complexity* (TBD), *accuracy* (R2), and *solution rates* (fraction of problem instances for which a method generates an exact solution).

+**Stage 3: Real-world**: Methods will be compared on a real-world prediction task and reviewed by domain experts.

 ## Prizes

-A total of $2500 in cash prizes will be awarded to top 3 winners.
+1. A total of **$2500 in cash prizes** will be awarded to winning entries of stage 2 and stage 3 (exact amounts/division TBD).
+2. Winners will be invited to speak at the [Symbolic Regression Workshop](https://gecco-2022.sigevo.org/Workshops#SymReg) during the conference.
+3. Additional publication opportunities will be released as they become available.

 This competition is sponsored by:

 - [Computational Health Informatics Program at Boston Children's Hospital / Harvard Medical School](http://www.chip.org)
 - [Heuristic and Evolutionary Algorithm Laboratory at the University of Applied Sciences Upper Austria](https://pure.fh-ooe.at/en/projects/heuristiclab)

-In addition, winners will be invited to speak at the [Symbolic Regression Workshop](https://gecco-2022.sigevo.org/Workshops#SymReg) during the conference.
-Additional publication opportunities will be released as they become available.

 ## Who can Participate

 Anyone!
-Unlike srbench which is completely open-source, **we will accept open-source _and_ closed-source entries to this competition**.
+Whereas SRBench is completely open-source, **we will accept open-source _and_ closed-source entries to this competition**.
-The general requirement is that methods have a sklearn-like interface, as described below.
-In addition, closed-source methods cannot rely on external API calls: they must be completely self-contained.
+Note that methods cannot rely on external API calls: they must be completely self-contained.

 ## How to Participate

 We plan to release a tutorial video demonstrating how to enter the competition; stay tuned.
 We will provide a updates to the contributing guide as details solidify.
-We will invite submissions to provide 2-page papers, and we have arranged with the Symbolic Regression workshop organizers to invite winners to present at GECCO 2022 as invited speakers.

-If you have a CLI method, [see this gist for making it compatible with the competition format (sklearn Regressors).](https://gist.github.com/folivetti/609bc9b854c51968ef90aa675ccaa60d)
+Participants must provide files for their method via a Pull Request to the Competition2022 branch on SRBench.
+The contribution guidelines will closely follow the guidelines for contributing a method to SRBench: see [Contributing](contributing).

-In short, the participants must provide via Pull Request (see [Contributing](contributing)), a modification of the environment file to ensure the installation of any required library, an installation script for their open-source method (see examples in repository), a python script setting the variables est, and hyper_params, and the functions complexity, and model.
+In short, submissions consist of a sklearn-like SR Method, a modification of the environment file to ensure the installation of any required library, an installation script for their method (see examples in repository), and a python script setting variables .
-_This script must be named MethodRegressorCompetition2022.py (e.g., GSGPRegressorCompetition2022.py)_.
-After submitting, Github will automatically validate the submission and return an error message in case of any problem.
+After submitting, a CI process will automatically test the submission and return an error message in case of any problem.
 For any assistance, [open an issue in the srbench repository](http://github.com/cavalab/srbench/issues).
+Methods must pass CI and code review before the competition submission deadline to be considered.

+*Note*: If you have a CLI method, [see this gist for making it compatible with the competition format (sklearn Regressors).](https://gist.github.com/folivetti/609bc9b854c51968ef90aa675ccaa60d)

 ## Dissemination